-156. The authors are indebted to John Newman for the methodology, data gathering and computing.
+^{156.} The authors are indebted to John Newman for the methodology, data gathering and computing.

-The modelling work of Jotzo and Pezzey (2005) provides a theoretical analysis of greenhouse emissions trading with general, continuouslyrevised dynamic targets accounting for uncertainties in GDP.
+The modelling work of Jotzo and Pezzey (2005) provides a theoretical analysis of greenhouse emissions trading with general, continuously-revised dynamic targets accounting for uncertainties in GDP.
 They apply this frame to an empirical model of a global climate agreement, divided in 18 countries and regions to simulate developments in international climate policy.
-The target level for each country is determined by maximising the global, expected, risk-adjusted payoffs for all countries joining a climate treaty, subject to the equity criterion that all countries enjoy the same expected payoffs per capita.
+The target level for each country is determined by maximising the global, expected, risk-adjusted payoffs for all countries enjoy the same expected payoffs per capita.

 The work demonstrates how dynamic targets allow for more ambitious objectives while maximising payoffs, up to 20% of global abatement.
 This effect is more important for developing nations than for industrialised nations.
 Simple intensity targets (or "standard intensity targets") are less effective than nuanced dynamic targets (or "optimal intensity targets"), in which the ratio of the assigned amounts to GDP is based on the share of emissions linked to GDP as well as the relative stringency of the target.
-These "optimal intensity targets", include for some countries "more-thanproportionate" indexation, already mentioned above.
+These "optimal intensity targets", include for some countries "more-than-proportionate" indexation, already mentioned above.